About the programme

 The minimum entrance requirements are:

 Professional and/or academic references for all applicants may be requested.
-A curriculum vitae and academic transcript are required on the application.
+A curriculum vitae and academic transcript are required with the application.
 An entrance exam or interview may be required.

 International Alliances